Bill Anderson (American football, born 1947)

-William Anderson (born January 13, 1947) is a former American football player and coach.
-He served as the head football coach at North Park University from 1978 to 1985 and at Illinois College from 1986 to 1994, compiling a career college football record of 46–107.
+William Anderson (born January 13, 1947) is an American former college football player and coach.
+He served as the head football coach at North Park University from 1978 to 1985 and at Illinois College from 1986 to 1994, compiling a career head coaching record of 46–107.
 Anderson played football for four seasons at North Park before graduating in 1969.
 In addition to coaching football at North Park, he also chaired the physical education department.